HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-It is found that 35.6% of mobile pages use the `async` and `defer` attributes together.
+We found that 35.6% of mobile pages use the `async` and `defer` attributes together.
 This was counted using a <a hreflang="en" href="https://github.com/HTTPArchive/legacy.httparchive.org/blob/master/custom_metrics/javascript.js">custom metric</a> that measures the usage of these attributes on the rendered DOM.
 Based on the custom metric, the variation is a lot as compared to the previous year.
 When we dived deeper to understand this gap, it was found that a lot of pages update these attributes dynamically after the pages have already been loaded.
 This is one reason why more results are found using the results from the custom metric (rendered DOM as opposed to initial DOM).

 A typical <a hreflang="en" href="https://www.tntsupercenter.com/">example website</a>, loads the below script: